 Access: Asakusa Station (Ginza Line, Asakusa Line), JR (Tobu Skytree Line, Tsukuba Express)

 2. Zojoji Tanabata Festival (Shiba, Minato-ku, Tokyo) – From Monday, July 1st – July 7th (Tanabata Day in Japan) you can enjoy the Tanabata Festival at Zojoji Temple in Shiba, Minato-ku.
 Tanabata is the night when two lovers separated by the Milky Way meet.
 Until the 7th you can enjoy various festival foods, and writing your wishes on colourful paper (100 yen) to hang on the bamboo.
 On the 7th, grab a friend or bring you family and appreciate the hundreds of candles displayed on the walkway and steps of the Temple.
 The Shiba area is a great area to play and relax, check out Shiba Park Playground, Le Pain Quotidien or Tokyo Tower.

 Date: Monday, July 1 – Friday, July 7, 2019 (Candles are lit up on July 7)

 Access: Metro to Shiba-Koen Station (Mita Line) A4 exit or Daimon Station (Asakusa Line, Oedo Line) A6 exit

 3. Shonan Hiratsuka Tanabata Matsuri ( Hiratsuka City, Kanazawa-Ken) – This is one of the largest Tanabata festivals in the Kanto area.
-It is well know for the huge size of the tanbata decorations, lively parade and illuminations.
+It is well known for the huge size of the tanbata decorations, lively parade and illuminations.
 I have never had the chance to attend, but my friends speak highly of the event.

 Dates and hours: Friday, July 5 – Sunday, July 7, 2019; Runs from around noon to 21:00 on Saturday and until 20:00 on Sunday